We look after grassy areas, trees and hedges on public land in the borough.

 We also cut grass verges in Chesterfield on behalf of Derbyshire County Council.

 Grass verges are cut to improve visibility and make them safe for drivers and pedestrians.
-We manage verge cutting on behalf of Derbyshire County Council and where applicable urban highways verges will be mown 5 times per year.
+We manage verge cutting on behalf of Derbyshire County Council, and where applicable urban highway verges will be mown five times per year.

 Leaves and weeds